sateesh2020/web-server-kit/docs/Features and Modules.md

 ## ESLint and TSLint

 [ESLint] and [TSLint] will help you stick with the proper code style.
-Apollo Universal Starter Kit automatically checks any changes in JavaScript files with ESLint and the changes in TypeScript files with TSLint before they're committed to Git.
+Web Server Kit automatically checks any changes in JavaScript files with ESLint and the changes in TypeScript files with TSLint before they're committed to Git.

 ## React & React Native

-Apollo Universal Starter Kit is set up for [React] and [React Native] for the client and mobile applications respectively.
+Web Server Kit is set up for [React] and [React Native] for the client and mobile applications respectively.
 When building React and React Native components, you can use both `.jsx` and `.tsx` extensions as the starter kit supports the [JSX] and [TSX] syntax.